Don't Circuses Love

 Training is not the only form of abuse the animals in the circus endure.

 In the wild, elephants and tigers will walk and run miles each day.
-Yet in the circus the animals are confined to small cages, or chained, and are unable to move about as they would naturally.
-The animals are also frequently transported in train cars or in trucks, and kept there for numerous hours or even days at a time.
+Yet in the circus the animals are confined to small cages, or chained, and are unable to move around like they would in nature.
+The animals are also transported in trucks and are kept there for numerous hours or even days at a time.
 This occurs for many animals up to 90% of their lives.